StudyLink logo

 Study in Italy

-Why study in Italy
+Why study abroad in Italy

-Italy has played an important role in recent reform of higher education.
-This reform is known as the “Bologna Process”.
-The country is one of the four countries that created the European Area of Higher Education.
+Italy has played an important role in the reform of contemporary higher education.
+This reform is called the Bologna Process.
+They are also one of the four countries that created the European Area of Higher Education.
 This was formed by signing the Sorbonne Declaration in 1998, which was to be the first step in the higher education reform.
-Today the Bologna Process is now being implemented throughout Europe.
+Today the Bologna Process and is now being implemented throughout Europe.
+Italy also follows ECTS.
+These two processes mean that any qualification awarded by an Italian university is recognised throughout Europe, which is useful for your further studies or career opportunities.

 The top tourist attractions in Italy include: